Get-It-Done-403/Get-It-Done/reports/weekly-status-report-2.md

      - Learn how to make APIs in Java and Spark
      - Learn more about Firebase
   * Progress and Issues:
+     - Researched about the Spring Boot Framework
+     - Familiarized myself with API integration with Java
   * Plans and Goals:
+     - Design the architecture of the backend API
+     - Help with setting up the database
 * Mitchell Ly
     * Goals from last week:
       - Help Design the UI